pavelm14/eudaminae_sexing/README.md

 - SRR7174386	Drephalys	kidonoi (Entheini)
 - SRR7174447	Cephise	aelius (Eudamini: Cephisina)
 - SRR7174559	Udranomia	kikkawai (Entheini)
-- SRR7174529	Oileides	vulpinus (Oileidini: Oileidina)
+- SRR7174528	Typhedanus	ampyx (Oileidini: Typhedanina)

 After checking that the Illumina reads are trimmed and clean, we use the following command in the SECAPR environment to assemble contigs using SPAdes: